MD-MEHBUB-UL-ISLAM/call-center-platform/01-requirement-analysis.md

 ## 4. Assumptions

-*(These are the assumptions I'm making because the brief doesn't specify them — see the Stakeholder Questions doc for what I'd actually confirm before building.)*

 - The CRM exposes a REST or GraphQL API (not a legacy/on-prem-only system) that can be integrated with.
 - Telephony connectivity will go through a carrier via **SIP trunking**, using a telephony platform